difujia/Graph-Inflater/README.md

 ##Dependencies
 The app was developed and tested under hadoop 2.2 and giraph 1.1 .
 They are not included in the repository, please download them from their sites.

 Apart from hadoop and giraph, this app uses Apache Common-Lang 2.5 for `Object.equals`, `Object.hashCode` and `Object.toString` implementations, Gson 2.2.4 for json parsing and Mockito 1.9.5 for unit testing.
+They are *included* in the repository.